fring-12/AI-class/class-1-updated.md

 - **Quick Tip:** Use specialized tools like Trinka for academic editing.
 - **Example Prompt:**
   ```
-  "Act as a research advisor specializing in urban studies and organizational psychology.
-I'm exploring the impact of remote work.
-What are the key research gaps in the literature from the last three years regarding its effect on cities and workers?"
+  "Act as a peer reviewer for my psychology research paper.
+Could you critically evaluate the methodology, data analysis, and interpretation of results?"
   ```

 ### 4. Plan Your Outreach Strategy